titu1994/DenseNet/README.md

 It features several improvements such as :

-1. Dense connectivity : connecting any layer to any other layer.
+1. Dense connectivity : Connecting any layer to any other layer.
-2. Growth Rate parameter which dictates how fast the number of features increase as the network becomes deeper.
+2. Growth Rate parameter Which dictates how fast the number of features increase as the network becomes deeper.
-3. Consecutive functions : BatchNorm - Relu - Conv which is from the Wide ResNet paper.
+3. Consecutive functions : BatchNorm - Relu - Conv which is from the Wide ResNet paper and improvement from the ResNet paper.

 Dense Nets have an architecture which can be shown in the following image from the paper: <br>
 <img src="https://github.com/titu1994/DenseNet/blob/master/images/dense_net.JPG?raw=true">